 With this in mind, I attended another session on student engagement that offered a few practical solutions.
-Our speakers, both of the University of Florida’s online business program, consider these the essential steps to improved interaction, engagement, and accessibility online.
+Our speakers, both of the University of Florida’s online business program, consider these the essential steps to better interaction, engagement, and accessibility online.
 It’s worth noting that most of these tips involve simple design elements, meaning some of our troubles could be solved through a more thoughtful course design process.

 Include Short Videos